0nn0/website-development-questionnaire/README.md

   - Includes hover, active and focus states
 - Current state of design
 - Typography
-  - Font files (At least TTF or OTF)
   - Which fonts are being used?
   - Has the license to use the fonts been acquired?
 Which font extensions does the license allow?
+  - Font files (At least TTF or OTF)
   - For each font, what is the name(s) of the system font used as a fallback?
   - Can they be hosted on the same server as the website or do we need to resort to cloud based services like TypeKit or Google Fonts?

 ### Technologies
-- Do you have a strong preference for a technology stack?
+- Preference for a technology stack?
-- Do you have a strong preference for a CMS?
+- Preference for a CMS?

 ### Functionalities
 - Front-end functionalities, e.g.: